-- 1. All parent supervisors and volunteers must check with the office to insure that they have undergone mandated screening (Virtus certification, fingerprinting). - 2.
-Parent supervisors and volunteers must sign in at the office upon arrival. - 3.
-Parents must supervise lunch and recess according to the schedule arranged by the school to avoid inadequate supervision or supervisor saturation. - 4.
-Parents must supervise students in a professional and courteous manner at all times. - 5.
+- 1. Parent supervisors and volunteers must sign in at the office upon arrival. - 2.
+Parents must supervise lunch and recess according to the schedule arranged by the school to avoid inadequate supervision or supervisor saturation. - 3.
+Parents must supervise students in a professional and courteous manner at all times. - 4.
 Parents should report any student misbehavior to a teacher or administrator.